80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Take in the Views at Hot Creek Geological Site

-Mammoth Lakes is full of unique things to do!
+There are tons of unique things to do in Mammoth Lakes!
 Hot Creek Geological Site is another otherworldly spot to visit in the Eastern Sierras.
 It has bubbling pools of opaque aqua blue water (not safe for swimming), a winding creek, and a backdrop of striking mountains.

 Hot Creek Geological Site looks completely different in each season: dry, yellow grass in summer/fall, white snow in winter, and lush, green grass in late spring/early summer.